Lead routing for small teams

 Common routing rules

-5. #5 IF Years of experience greater than or equal 10 #senior-pipeline
+5. #5 When Years of experience greater than or equal 10 → send to #senior-pipeline

 Engineering, design, and marketing each have their own hiring channel.
 Remote candidates get a parallel channel so the remote-only roles see them first.
 Senior candidates ping a dedicated pipeline.